- Ministry of Justice Employment Strategy – Feed in your views

-- What’s the best way to approach a panel interview if you have a criminal record?
+- Is it possible to become a police officer if you have a criminal record?

 Frequently asked questions: